Lunatic-Labs/poly-poi/docs/GETTING_STARTED_WINDOWS.md

 ## If the scripts don't work

 These scripts are new and may need a fix on a real PC.
-If `setup-windows.cmd` or `start.cmd` fails, copy the error message and paste it to Codex, which can usually sort it out.
-If it can't, raise it with the team.
+If `setup-windows.cmd` or `start.cmd` fails, copy the error message and paste it to Codex.